 Sri Lankan Navy, Villagers Save 120 Whales After Mass Beaching

-A group of Sri Lankan rescuers returned more than 100 whales to the sea after a mass beaching of the mammals Monday.
+A group of Sri Lankan rescuers have returned more than 100 whales to the sea after a mass beaching of the mammals.

-A team made up of members of the Sri Lanka Navy, Coast Guard, and local residents worked overnight to save 100 to 120 stranded short-finned pilot whales on Panadura Beach, according to the country's Navy.
-The beach is on the island country's southwestern coast.
+A team made up of the Sri Lanka navy and coast guard and local residents worked overnight to save 100 to 120 stranded short-finned pilot whales on Panadura Beach, according to the country's navy.
+The beach is south of the capital, Colombo, on the island country's southwestern coast.

-The group of stranded whales is believed to be the country's largest ever recorded beaching of the mammals, according to local officials.
+The group of stranded whales is believed to be the country's largest recorded beaching of the mammals, according to local officials.

-Videos posted on social media late Monday showed the large animals laying on the sandy beach.
-Locals can be see gathered around them as they tried to push the animals back into the sea.
+Videos posted on social media late Monday showed the large animals lying on the sandy beach.
+Locals can be seen gathered around them as they tried to push the animals back into the sea.

 Operations are underway by the SL Navy,Coast Guard,WildLife Dept, NARA, other Govt Agencies and Environmental Orgs to rescue a pod of #Whales and #Dolphins stranded on the Panadura Beach.
 Thank you to @RajapaksaNamal and others who called, msgd n coordinated in the rescue mission pic.twitter.com/z5fDnWqGws— Kanchana Wijesekera (@kanchana_wij) November 2, 2020

-The Navy and Coast Guard teams worked with local police and volunteer lifeguards using jet skis throughout the night and early morning to pull the whales safely back to the sea, the Navy said.
-Four whales could not be saved, however, and the Department of Wildlife Conservation is conducting further investigations into their death.
+The navy and coast guard teams worked with local police and volunteer lifeguards using watercraft throughout the night and early morning to pull the whales safely back to the sea, the navy said.
+Four whales could not be saved, however, and the Department of Wildlife Conservation is conducting further investigations into their deaths.

 Over 30 Whales 🐳 beached on Panadura Coast.Villagers, Police & Coast Guard managed to return them back to the sea successfully #LKA #SriLanka #Whales— Sri Lanka Tweet 🇱🇰 (@SriLankaTweet) November 2, 2020